 Chumba Casino offers purchasers packages of “Gold Coins,” which can be used for play-money games on the site.
 With Gold Coin purchases, players also receive a gift in the forms of “Sweeps Coins.”

 Sweeps Coins can be used to play in a separate set of games, called Sweeps Coins games.
-Players can redeem Sweeps Coins for real US dollars at a rate of SC 1 for $1 USD.
+Players can redeem Sweeps Coins for cash prizes.

 West Virginia Sweepstakes Poker Sites